The Business and Financial Interest

 When assets held are thinly traded where no ready secondary market exists.
 The inability to readily sell increases the owner's exposure to shifting market conditions and increases risk of ownership.

-IRS' 8 Commandments of Valuation
+The IRS' 8 Commandments of Valuation

 All valuations must be performed consistent with the guidelines set forth in IRS Revenue Rulings 59-60 pertaining to the valuation of business interests for estate tax purposes as well as generally accepted appraisal principals.
 RR 59-60 was originally formulated for federal estate and gift tax purposes; however, its approaches, methods, and factors to be considered embody the operational characteristics that willing buyers and sellers consider in buying or selling stock in most closely held businesses.
 The valuation factors listed in Revenue Ruling 59-60 among those to be considered in valuing stock of closely held corporations are:

+a.
 Nature and history of the business.

 b.
-Economic outlook in general and outlook for the specific industry in
+Economic outlook in general and outlook for the specific industry in particular.

 c.
 Book value of the stock and financial condition of the business.